That’s the old saying about the game of poker. If you’re interested in learning how to play poker, you’ve come to the right place.

 Tournaments vs Cash Games

-When you play poker against other players, you do so in one of two formats – tournament or cash game (AKA ring game).
+When you play poker against other players, you do so in one of two formats – tournament or cash game (AKA ring game) and these each have their own unique poker rules.

 The basics outline above are the same, but there are four significant differences.